Bounds for Schr\"odinger operators on the half-line perturbed by dissipative barriers: Introduction

 Our next result is a bound for the magnitude of eigenvalues of $H_R$ for sufficiently large $R$.
 The bound gives the estimate $\sqrt{|\lambda_R|} = O(R/\log R)$ as $R \to \infty$ for any eigenvalue $\lambda_R$ of $H_R$ providing a logarithmic improvement to the application of the result \cite{FrankLaptevSeir2011} of Frank, Laptev and Seiringer to this system. \begin{enumerate}[label=(B), labelindent=0pt] \item (Theorem \ref{thm:mag-bound} (b)) There exists $R_0 = R_0(q, \gamma) > 0$ such that for every $R \geq R_0$, any eigenvalue $\lambda$ of $H_R$ in $\Gamma_\gamma$ satisfies

-\end{enumerate} In contrast to the typical method of obtaining magnitude bounds, which is to apply the Birman-Schwinger principle, (B) is obtained by considering an analytic function whose zeros are the eigenvalues of $H_R$ and applying large-$|\lambda|$ Levinson asymptotics.
+\end{enumerate} The first inequality in (\ref{eq:lower-bounds}) shows that the estimate $\sqrt{|\lambda_R|} = O(R/\log R)$ is in fact sharp.
+(B) is obtained by considering an analytic function whose zeros are the eigenvalues of $H_R$ and applying large-$|\lambda|$ Levinson asymptotics.
+The enclosure that results from combining (A) and (B) is illustrated in Figure \ref{fig:encl}.

-The fact that large eigenvalues of $H_R$ for large $R$ must be contained in the numerical range of $\HRz$ and the right hand side of inequality \eqref{eq:intro-mag-bound-log} is independent of $q$ indicates that the affect of the background potential $q$ on the large eigenvalues is dominated by affect of the dissipative barrier $i \gamma \chi_{[0,R]}$ for large $R$.
+The fact that large eigenvalues of $H_R$ for large $R$ must be contained in the numerical range of $\HRz$ and the right hand side of inequality \eqref{eq:intro-mag-bound-log} is independent of $q$ indicates that the effect of the background potential $q$ on the large eigenvalues is dominated by effect of the dissipative barrier $i \gamma \chi_{[0,R]}$ for large $R$.

 Our first estimate for the number of eigenvalues $N(H_R)$ for $H_R$ is for the case that the background potential $q$ is compactly supported.
 It gives the estimate $N(H_R) = O(R^2/ \log R)$ as $R \to \infty$, which offers a logarithmic improvement to the application of the result \cite[Theorem 1.6]{korotyaev2020a} of Korotyaev to this system. \begin{enumerate}[label=(C), labelindent=0pt] \item (Theorem \ref{thm:compact-number}) If $q$ is compactly supported then there exists $R_0 = R_0(q,\gamma) > 0$ such that for every $R \geq R_0$,